Close Menu

 Puerto Vallarta and Riviera Nayarit

 These Pacific Coast destinations are known for their stunning beaches and charming towns.
 They are generally safe for tourists, but it’s still important to take precautions and be aware of your surroundings.
-(See Also: Is it Safe to Visit Tijuana Right Now?
-Traveler’s Essential Guide)
+(See Also: Is Palenque Safe To Visit?
+Uncovering The Truth)

 Oaxaca and Chiapas